External wall insulation: Reducing carbon emissions

 With the UK aiming to reduce its carbon emissions by 80% by the year 2050, the British government has offered up to £6,000 cashback to homeowners who install EWI at their solid wall property.
 South Wales, where the housing stock is in particular need of being updated to become energy efficient, has seen a surge in applications for this scheme.

-External wall insulation is a great and confirmed way to reduce energy usage needed to heat up the building.
+External wall insulation is a confirmed way to reduce energy usage needed to heat up the building.
 Installing it is a part of and eco home or carbon neutral home idea.

 Product requirements

 Particular product requirements need to be met such as the external wall insulation product reaching a particular u-value in order to make the building sufficiently thermally insulated and therefore be used for a green deal project.